 On This Page

-Changes to the notice period
+Additional changes to the notice period

-Members and guests only!
+Members and guests only

 the remainder of this page explains how cases will be prioritised, what information needs to be included in a reactivation notice and gives some guidance on how to comply with the requirements if you do wish to seek possession